 Difficult to Maneuver

 Pontoons aren’t exactly maneuverability masters.
-In fact, they’ll prove frustrating if you’re looking for swift and easy handling, as they won’t be able to go around tight corners or make sharp U-turns.
+They’ll prove frustrating if you’re looking for swift and easy handling, as they won’t be able to go around tight corners or make sharp U-turns.

 Not for Rough Waters